top of page

 What Colours are in my Paintbox - and Why?

 This is actually quite a simple question to answer, because my palette doesn’t change very much.
-I do add a few extra colours for specific types of work - particularly when I’m painting on toned paper or vellum and I’ll create separate documents to explain those variations.
-But here is the core overview of the paints I use and the thinking behind them.
+I do add a few extra colours for specific types of work - particularly when I’m painting on toned paper or vellum - I’ll write about those variations later.
+For now, here’s an overview of the paints I use and the thinking behind them.

-My first advice is not to buy a 'ready made' set of paints, chances are that they will not suit your needs, instead buy individual colours, either in pans or tubes.
+My first piece of advice is not to buy a ready‑made set of paints.
+They often look appealing, but they rarely suit your needs.
+Instead, choose individual colours, either in pans or tubes, and build a palette that genuinely supports the way you work.

 Years ago, longer ago than I care to admit - I used to carry around a paintbox filled with quite a large range of colours.
 It looked beautiful, but it was impractical for travelling.
 After many trips, and a lot of unnecessary weight in my bag, I realised I didn’t actually need so many paints.